mikemaoche/FirstUnityDemo/README.md

 # FirstUnityDemo
-Generate a small piece of map, collider2D, one character can move and jump and some animation.
-I just copy past the character controller and player movement.
+Generate a small map piece, added some collider2D, one character can move and jump.
+Tiles have some animation.
+The character controller and player movement have been copied from another project.

 Welcome to this project !
 Made from scratch